 D. comical introduction to a problem encountered by every dramatic performer

-Vocabulary in context questions will ask you the definition of a word as it is used in the context of a passage.
-You'll never see vocabulary in context questions with paired passages - only individual passages.
-Usually the words in these questions are much less difficult than the words in Sentence Completion questions.
-They require an understanding of nuance in the meanings of common words rather than a wide-ranging vocabulary.
+Words in context questions will ask you the definition of a word as it is used in the context of a passage.
+Answering these questions correctly requires an understanding of nuance in the meanings of common words rather than a wide-ranging vocabulary.

 Example of a vocabulary in context question: